datalad-handbook/book/docs/basics/101-106-nesting.rst

    $ cd recordings/longnow
    $ git log --oneline

-We can see that it is the most recent commit hash of the subdataset (albeit we can see only the first seven characters here -- a ``git log`` would show you the full hash).
+We can see that it is the most recent commit shasum of the subdataset (albeit we can see only the first seven characters here -- a ``git log`` would show you the full shasum).
 This is what is meant by "the top-level DataLad dataset (the *superdataset*) only stores *which version* of the subdataset is currently used".